t44dev/ConsumptionCLI/README.md

 ## Basic Usage
 **ConsumptionCLI** includes 3 different entities:
 - *Consumables* - Main entity type and are intended to represent things such as Movies, TV Shows, Novels, etc. However, they can be used for whatever purposes you desire.
 - *Series* - Secondary entity.
 Each *Consumable* can be affiliated with one of these.
-Intended to represent an entire series, for example if a TV Show has multiple seasons each season may be represented with its own *Consumable* and all of these consumables may be attached to the same *Series*.
+Intended to represent an entire series, for example if a TV Show has multiple seasons each season may be represented with its own *Consumable* and all of these *Consumables* may be attached to the same *Series*.
 - *Personnel* - Secondary entity.
 Can be affiliated with *Consumables* along with some role such as Author, Illustrator, etc.

 There are 4 main actions that can be performed on each of these entities.
 Namely *New*, *Update*, *Delete* and *List*.
 More detail on these actions is given in the sections below.